 These are my thoughts on the topic of home decor essentials.
 I like to keep things short and to the point.
 The list could naturally have been much longer, but this list is the items I keep returning to when I decorate.
 I have lived without all of these items from time to time.
 Now because I have tried a lot of different options, I feel like these are the things I refuse to live without.
 The home decor essentials are the things that have had the most positive impact on my home decor.

-Make sure to grab your FREE Home Decor Essential Idea-List and Planner below to help you get started with your decorating project right now!
+Make sure to grab your FREE Home Decor Workbook and to help you get started with your decorating project right now!

 What do you think about the list?
 Did I miss anything?
 Please tell me what you think in the comments, I would love to hear your thoughts!